 • Mastery at work – from having role clarity, getting feedback on performance, and taking a task from beginning to end.

-• Agency – having a sense of autonomy and control over how work is scheduled, the methods used to achieve it and ability to make decisions.
+• Agency – having a sense of autonomy and control over how work is scheduled, the methods used to achieve goals and making judgements and decisions.

-• Relational work having support at work and connecting to others and to the purpose of their work.
+• Relational work feeling supported at work and connecting to others and to the purpose of their work.

-• Tolerable work demands – that are sustainable, don’t over or under stretch them and don’t create role conflict.
+• Tolerable work demands – that feel sustainable, particularly for time pressure, emotional demands and role conflict.

-By using good work design when performing the following 10 actions you can support better work health and safety outcomes, work participation and productivity:
+Applying good work design to these 10 actions can improve WHS outcomes, participation and productivity:

 1. Knowing your team